sfigg/commercialization-public/test/wpt/symbols.md

 <a href="" id="verbose"></a>*verbose*
 Verbose mode.
 Prints symbol paths and version information.
 For more information, see [Loading Symbols](loading-symbols.md).

-<a href="" id="dbghelplog"></a>*dbghelplog*
-Enable DbgHelp debug log about **stderr**.

-Symbol decoding support uses the environment variables in the following table for further configuration of DbgHelp and SymCache.
+Symbol decoding support uses the environment variables in the following table for further configuration of SymCache.

 <table>
 <colgroup>